bubichallenge/challenge-codes/README.md

 python python/preproc/compute_solution_2.py data/raw/mini_test.csv data/task2-DSDP/mini2-solution.csv
 ```

-These scripts ('compute_solution_x.py) were used to generate the real solution files, against which the team submissions will be evaluated.
+These scripts (_compute_solution_x.py_) were used to generate the real solution files, against which the team submissions will be evaluated.